Rumpunzel/rpg-thingy/conditions-and-resting.md

 ## Recovering

-You may mend conditions afflicting you or someone resting with you.
+You may mend physical and mental conditions afflicting you or someone resting with you.

-You can mitigate major conditions to moderate conditions, moderate conditions minor conditions, and you can remove minor conditions.
-You can only mitigate a condition if you have an empty condition slot available for the mitigated condition.
+You can mitigate a major condition to a moderate condition by succeeding on a difficulty **3** test.
+When you succeed, clear the **3** stress box in the condition's slot.

-To mend a minor condition is a difficulty **1** test.
-To mitigate a moderate condition to a minor condition is a difficulty **2** test.
-To mitigate a major condition to a moderate condition is a difficulty **3** test.
+You can mitigate a moderate condition to a minor condition by succeeding on a difficulty **2** test.
+When you succeed, clear both **2** stress boxes in the condition's slot.

+You can mend a minor condition by succeeding on a difficulty **1** test.
+When you succeed, clear all **1** stress box in the condition's slot and remove the condition from its slot.

 Mending one of your own conditions increases the difficulty of the test by **1.**

-If you are not afflicted by any conditions, you may spend actions to gain a `Well Rested` enduring [Boon](/conflict#boons).
+If you all your condition slots are empty, you may spend actions to gain a `Well Rested` enduring [Boon](/conflict#boons).
 This boon lasts across scenes, until it vanishes, or until you rest again, whichever happens first.

 | `WELL RESTED` BOON RATING | ACTIONS REQUIRED |
 |:-------------------------:|:----------------:|